 Because of the unprecedented nature of such a crisis in our recent history, the changes in response to the virus are revealing a lot about how we humans affect the Earth with our daily life.
 It’s rare to collectively slow down in our modern world, and the results of doing so are compelling.

 In the comparison below we see the difference in air pollution (measured in nitrogen dioxide presence) before and during the coronavirus slow down in China.
 On the left is the pollution output from three weeks of regular operations, versus the pollution output during two weeks of reduced transportation and manufacturing on the right.

-This image shows a key takeaway – how quickly human action can change the immediate environment, and how important it is to realize what impact we can have when we take action for the collective good.
+Here is a key takeaway – human action can quickly change the immediate environment, and it is important to realize what impact we can have when we take action for the collective good.

 Societies are capable of swift and effective change if it’s seen as an emergency.
 Climate change is hurting more people than coronavirus, and will continue to be a pressing worldwide issue after the coronavirus passes.
 We’re capable of a lot when we as humans are in danger- in only a few weeks we have collectively changed our lives.
 It’s an example of what we are capable of doing, and though uncomfortable at first, large-scale changes are possible.
 Not only possible, but in this age of extreme climate change and the impending suffering it has the potential to bring, it is necessary.